 5 Popular Types of Administrative Assistant Careers

-Administrative specialists are needed in almost every industry.
-In fact, about 476,000 Canadians are employed in this field.* But some industries require admin professionals to have very particular sets of knowledge.
+Administrative assistants are needed in almost every industry.
+In fact, about 204,000 Canadians are employed in this field.1 But some industries require admin professionals to have very particular sets of knowledge.
 Healthcare, for example, is full of distinctive terminology and organizational processes that you won't necessarily find in other sectors.
 So it's smart to think about which kind of industry you'd like to lend your talents to.
 Administrative assistant programs exist for many of the most popular paths.
 Here are five of the most common specialized roles you might consider training for:

 1. Executive Assistant